playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 On the other side of the coin: You can't use any random data to store as your URL's primary key since it could introduce duplicate URL entries into your database table.

-Is there a good way to generate a unique ID based on a string that will output the same ID if the inputs are the same?
+Is there a good way to generate the same unique ID from the same input every single time?

 Intro: UUIDv3 and UUIDv5.

 Both of these UUID versions take the following information:

-- A pre-defined UUID "namespace"
+- A pre-defined UUID (called a "namespace")
-- Any string for a "name"
+- An input string (called a "name")

 > The UUID specification establishes 4 pre-defined namespaces for common use cases.
 The pre-defined namespaces are:
 >